BlackJar72/KnightferretRPG/README.md

 https://www.youtube.com/playlist?list=PLFJXfKtUiVHBLkaMTCRwtzBYd_ciG1XgP

+This has been abandoned because changes in Unity seem to have broken this beyond repair, as it will no longer build (dispite running fine in the editor), and because its a bigger project that I really wanted.
+I will not be coming back to this.

 I did consider packaging some parts, notable the Larian-esque inventory system, as an asset for the asset store, but it requires progamming skill to integrate into any other